Finally, science has proven what we already knew: late stage pregnancy sucks and we need more personal space, so please, do not touch our bumps!

 Give us space

-The Department of Obstetrics and Gynaecology at Addenbooke’s Hospital carried out the very revealing study and found that heavily pregnant women’s need for personal space grows with their baby.
+The Department of Obstetrics and Gynaecology at Addenbooke’s Hospital carried out the revealing study and found that heavily pregnant women’s need for personal space grows with their baby.

 We know!
 Shocker.